100 women x $100 = major impact

 Since 2010, the Open Hearts, Open Purses (OHOP) giving circle has shared over $200,000 with the community through grants to deserving organizations- all from individual women contributing just $100 each year!

-The OHOP initiative seeks at least 100 women every year who will each donate $100 for the betterment of our communities.
+OHOP seeks at least 100 women every year who will each donate $100 for the betterment of our communities.
 Will you consider being one of those women as OHOP begins its next season of grant-making?

 Join OHOP now (member- $100, member plus- $120, Junior member [18 or under]- $25)